 Mini Chunky Bee Crochet Pattern

-I think that bees are one of the simplest, yet adorable amigurumi projects there are!
-With only three parts to crochet and two wings to sew on, this little bee is a super quick project that you can make in roughly thirty minutes.
+And it makes sense why they were so popular!
+Bees are simple, yet such adorable amigurumi projects.
+With only three parts to crochet and two wings to sew on, this little bee is a super quick project that can be made in roughly thirty minutes.

 This pattern uses just 6 amigurumi skills: single crochet, magic circle, increase, decrease (or invisible decrease), fasten off, and changing colors.
 There is also a little bit of sewing for the wings and optional blush detailing.
 You can find tutorials on these skills in my five must-know amigurumi skills video, my super slow magic circle tutorial, and my changing color tutorial (method 2).

-Find my free written pattern below!
-And if you find that you need more help, I also have a full step-by-step tutorial to help you out!
+Find the free written pattern below!
+And if you find that you need more help, I also have a full step-by-step tutorial.

 Here’s the written pattern: